-LifeSci Investments, LLC, our sponsor, has committed to purchase from us an aggregate of 2,075,000 warrants, or "private warrants," at \$0.40 per private warrant for a total purchase price of \$830,000, with each warrant exercisable for one share of common stock at an exercise price of \$11.50 per share.
+LifeSci Holdings LLC, an entity affiliated with three of our directors, has committed to purchase from us an aggregate of 1,170,000 warrants, or "private warrants," at \$0.50 per private warrant for a total purchase price of \$585,000.
+Rosedale Park, LLC, an entity affiliated with one of our directors, has committed to purchase from us an aggregate of 830,000 private warrants at \$0.50 per private warrant for a total purchase price of \$415,000.
+Each private warrant is exercisable for one share of common stock at an exercise price of \$11.50 per share.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
-Of the \$830,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$450,000 will be used for working capital.
+Of the \$1,000,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$620,000 will be used for working capital.
 If we do not complete our initial business combination within 24 months from the closing of this offering, the proceeds from the sale of the private warrants will be included in the liquidating distribution to the holders of our public shares.
 The private warrants are identical to the warrants sold as part of the public units in this offering except that (i) each private warrant is exercisable for one share of common stock at an exercise price of \$11.50 per share, and (ii) the private warrants will be non-redeemable and may be exercised on a cashless basis, in each case so long as they continue to be held by the initial purchasers or their permitted transferees.
+The private warrants purchased by Rosedale Park, LLC will not be exercisable more than five years from the effective date of the registration statement, of which this prospectus forms a part, in accordance with FINRA Rule 5110(f)(2)(G)(i), as long as Chardan Capital Markets LLC or any of its related persons beneficially own these private warrants.

 In order to meet our working capital needs following the consummation of this offering, our initial stockholders, officers and directors and their respective affiliates may, but are not obligated to, loan us funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion.
 Each loan would be evidenced by a promissory note.
-The notes would either be paid upon consummation of our initial business combination, without interest, or, at the lender's discretion, up to \$500,000 of the notes may be converted upon consummation of our business combination into additional private warrants to purchase shares of common stock at a conversion price of \$0.40 per private warrant (which, for example, would result in the holders being issued private warrants to purchase 1,250,000 shares of common stock if \$500,000 of notes were so converted).
+The notes would either be paid upon consummation of our initial business combination, without interest, or, at the lender's discretion, up to \$500,000 of the notes may be converted upon consummation of our business combination into additional private warrants to purchase shares of common stock at a conversion price of \$0.50 per private warrant (which, for example, would result in the holders being issued private warrants to purchase 1,000,000 shares of common stock if \$500,000 of notes were so converted).
 Such private warrants will be identical to the private warrants to be issued at the closing of this offering.
 Our stockholders have approved the issuance of the private warrants and underlying securities upon conversion of such notes, to the extent the holder wishes to so convert them at the time of the consummation of our initial business combination.
 If we do not complete a business combination, the loans would not be repaid.
+Loans made by Chardan Capital Markets LLC or any of its related persons will have no recourse with respect to their ability to convert their loans into private warrants.